ky4ds/ky4ds.github.io/_posts/2021-06-16-two-band-trapped-dipole-calculator.markdown

 **It is very important to compute the amount to shorten and coil distance and as accurately as possible**, since these inputs can produce wide swings in inductive reactance, \\(X_L\\).
 Do not just go by band meters!
-Instead, calculate precise values from exact frequencies.
+For this tool, that means entering precise frequencies to calculate accurate values.

 As explained by CT1EOJ, the electrical height is difficult to measure.
 Electrical height and wire diameter are inputs to the antenna wire